TomJB1/my-website-jekyll/_posts/2024-12-02-Microblogging is for micro blogs.md

 ---
 This rant is dedicated to people on the butterfly-logo place.

 You have free will to use anything however you want.
 I can't stop you and I don't think I should be able to do so.
 Also I consume your [art](/posts/Is-content-destroying-art.html) for free and offer only criticism.
 But I still have opinions.
-Quickly before we start - by blog I mean "place to write stuff" and by microblog I mean "place to write stuff with a character limit".
+Quickly before we start - by blog I mean "place to write stuff" and by microblog I mean "plac e to write stuff with a character limit".
 So here goes.

 Don't use microblogging platforms for big-blogging.
 Use a *blog*.
 When blogs are split up to fit on a microblogging platform they are awkward and annoying to read.
 Don't do it.